Are You That Somebody?: Music video

-Synopsis
+Background and synopsis

+Originally, Hype Williams was to direct the Music Video for "Are You That Somebody?" while choreography was orchestrated by Fatima Robinson.
+Williams, however, pulled out of the project due to other commitments, and Mark Gerard jumped on board.
+Gerard decided to film the video inside a cave after seeing the choreography done by Robinson.
+According to Robinson, "when the next director came in and saw what we had done, he was like, The dance is so strong, why don't I just put it inside beautiful architectural pieces and build some pieces inside of a cave and stuff like that?
+Let me just focus on the dance."
+The videos filming location took place in a cave at Griffith Park in Los Angeles.
+The cave in which it was filmed in was the same cave used as the Batcave in the original Batman series (1966).

-The music video for "Are You That Somebody?" was directed by Mark Gerard, with choreography by Fatima Robinson.
-It begins with Timbaland and a crew of men riding motorcycles to a cave where Aaliyah and other women are waiting.
-As Timbaland and the crew arrive, a hologram of a metal door seals the opening of the cave.
+The video begins with Timbaland and a crew of men riding motorcycles to a cave where Aaliyah and other women are waiting in.
+As Timbaland and his crew arrive, a hologram of a metal door seals the opening of the cave.
 The men notice that the seal is a hologram and drive through it.
 Inside the cave, clips of Dr. Dolittle are projected on several walls in the background.
 As Aaliyah's first verse starts, she holds a large bird on her arm and everyone begins to perform the choreography.
 There are scenes with just the women dancing, just the men dancing, both the women and men dancing, and Aaliyah performing alone.
 The group Playa makes an appearance in the background.
 The video ends with Aaliyah and the dancers performing a flamenco dance.

 Fashion

-Styling wise Aaliyah wore a Gucci bathing suit according to her former stylist Derek Lee.
-Lee spoke on her choice of clothing for the video with Complex saying, "No. It wasn’t a lot for them because it was $4,000 Gucci bathing suit.
+In the video Aaliyah wore a Gucci bathing suit according to her former stylist Derek Lee.
+Lee spoke on her choice of clothing for the video with Complex saying, "No. It wasn't a lot for them because it was $4,000 Gucci bathing suit.
 It was expensive so yeah, she wanted to show it.
 And that green look that she was wearing was all Girbaud.
 The skirt was a Gucci knockoff.
 I had someone make that and then just add a bit of flair to it".
 In an interview with Nylon, Lee further explained that the bathing suit was embedded with hand done blood-red Swarovski crystals.
-In the final scene of the video Aaliyah is wearing a customer made high-slit skirt.
+In the final scene of the video Aaliyah wears a custom made high-slit skirt.
 Lee wanted her final look for the big dance scene to have a push in terms of her style.
 "I had it custom-done for her, too.
 It kind of bit off of the Gucci design and added some other stuff to it.
 [Choreographer] Fatima was like, 'You have to do that.
 You have to do the heels, you have to do this.
 It's time.
 It would be hot at the end, for you to flip [your outfit] because no one's ever seen you do this", says Lee.